bekkopen/Continuous-Delivery-example/README.md

 * database/: Database artifact.
 Contains code for interacting with the database and generating schemas.
 * webapp/: Embedded Jetty webapp artifact.
 Contains the deployable webapp artifact.
 * scripts/: Contains scripts for deploying, starting and monitoring of the webapp.
+* config/: Contains config for the app and the deploy script.

 Preconditions:
 --------------